floom9/Comparison-between-the-actual-Federal-Funds-Rate-and-the-Taylor-Rule/README.md

 ## Data collected

-### inflation.csv:
+### inflation.csv
-* column "DATE": Year of inflation entry in the date format: yyyy-mm-dd (type: factor)
+* column "DATE": Year of the inflation entry in the date format: yyyy-mm-dd (type: factor)
 * column "FPCPITOTLZGUSA": inflation of the consumer prices in percent compared to the last year (type: numeric)

-### FEDFUNDS.csv:
+### FEDFUNDS.csv
-* column "DATE": Year of inflation entry in the date format: yyyy-mm-dd (type: factor)
+* column "DATE": Year of the federal funds rate entry in the date format: yyyy-mm-dd (type: factor)
 * column "FEDFUNDS": Federal funds rate in percent (type: numeric)

-### output_gap.csv:
+### output_gap.csv
-* column "DATE": Year of inflation entry in the date format: yyyy-mm-dd (type: factor)
+* column "DATE": Year of output gap entry in the date format: yyyy-mm-dd (type: factor)
 * column "GDPC2_GDPPOT": output gap in percent which is calculated by: 100*(Real Gross Domestic Product - Real Potential Gross Domestic Product) / Real Potential Gross Domestic Product

 ## Data produced

+### taylor.csv
+* column "Year": Year of taylor entry in the date format: yyyy-mm-dd (type: factor)
+* column "Taylor": nominal interest rate suggested by the Taylor rule in percent